TL;DR - Quick Answer

 - No early withdrawal penalty

-- Take distribution as cash or physical metal (in-kind)
+- Take your metals as cash or in-kind (physical delivery)

 - Traditional IRA: taxed as ordinary income